Updated: Posted on

 • Boingo hotspots offer free wifi and you can look at their number of free hotspots per country on this map

 You can use it to take money out of the ATM, for merchant purchases like restaurants and even for online shopping in foreign currency.
-While the exchange rates aren't as good as the Wise or Revolut Card abroad, the support network if the card is lost or stolen is very good.
+While the exchange rates aren't as good as the Wise or Revolut cards abroad, the support network if the card is lost or stolen is very good.

 • Lowest interest rate at 9.90%